MugilanGN/Flowchart-Generator/README.md

 ### Writing the Pseudocode

-The Pseudocode is entered into the enter.txt file.
+The Pseudocode is entered into a .txt file.
 It follows strict rules which must be obeyed

 <img src="enter.png" alt="alt text">